 What attendees will gain: practical strategies to redesign clinical programs for long-term remission and subpopulation-specific efficacy.

-- How do we identify meaningful patient subpopulations using proteomics/genomics for trial eligibility?
+- What is the value of identifying meaningful patient subpopulations using proteomics/genomics for trial eligibility?

-- What evidence is required to justify early use of advanced therapies in diseases like HS or psoriasis?
+- What evidence is required to justify early use of advanced therapies?

-- How can we design trials to push beyond plateaus in efficacy?
+- How can we push beyond plateaus in efficacy?

-- How do misdiagnosis and diagnostic delay hinder early-intervention strategies?
+- How do misdiagnosis and diagnostic delay impact clinical trial outcomes?